cultivatingcoders/highschooloverview/syllabus.md

   - Creating a features list
   - Data modeling
   - Designing necessary routes
+- **HOMEWORK**
+  - Come up with 3 project ides for community project.
+    - Be prepared to pitch your best one
+    - Have a 3 slide presentation ready to show the class
+    - Make sure that the project is relevant to your community and can be achieved in 3 weeks

+# Week 10-12 - Intro to Scrum Project Management & Community Project
-- SCRUM Project Management
+- Intro to SCRUM Project Management
   - Populating the backlog with project features
   - Sprint planning
   - Daily standups
   - Sprint retrospective
-  - **Exercise** Sign up for Trello http://trellow and populate the backlog with your team's requirements
+  - **Exercise** Sign up for Trello http://trello.com and populate the backlog with your team's requirements
-- Drawing wireframes (pen and paper)
-- Implement static HTML prototype
+- Sprint 1 (Week 10)
-- Building the backend to support project
+  - Begin work on wireframes of the community project
+  - Start building server and setting up toolchain
+  - Complete data modeling and start on API work
+- Sprint 2 (Week 11)
+  - Build Data base
+  - Complete API work
+  - Work on front-end of community project
+  - Complete
+- Sprint 3 (Week 12)
+  - Complete application implementation
+  - Bug Fixes
+  - Prepare presentations
 - **Exercise/Homework**
   - Creating a presentation / demo to show off the application during "demo day"
 - Presenting your team's project